voschezang/coding-handbook/collaboration/meetings.md

 #### Production-oriented

+This follows the cycle of work items: `plan-do-check-act`.
+Accountability is built in, through a focus on results.

 | Type         | Core             | Examples                          |
 | ------------ | ---------------- | --------------------------------- |
 | 🗺️ Look back  | Where are we?    | Retrospective, risk storming      |